dwdii/dwdii.github.io/_drafts/2013-09-02-SQL-Server-Table-Partition-Switching.md

 4. Create Filegroup(s) within which the partitioned table will reside.
 5. Create Partitioned Table within the Schema from step 3 and on the partition scheme from step 2.

+I will quickly go through these steps in the following T-SQL inorder to set the stage for the area I want to focus on, which is the actual data loading phase of partitioned tables.

+### The Data Description ###

+Below is a simple partition function that starts off with a single boundary at zero.
+Given the `RANGE RIGHT`, this means that all negative numbers are in the left-most partitionm, and zero starts the right most partition initially.

+{% highlight sql linenos %}
+    CREATE PARTITION FUNCTION PF1_Right (bigint) AS RANGE RIGHT FOR VALUES (0);
+{% endhighlight %}

 Some articles I found useful: